medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 All relevant fields between the two tables match, preserving data accuracy and integrity.
 {{< figure src="contact-sql.png" link="contact-sql.png" class=" center col-16 col-lg-12" >}}

+### Unit Tests

+Unit tests are defined in a YML file inside a `tests` folder in each `model` group folder (for example, all the unit test for models related to contacts will be in `/models/contacts/tests/contacts.yml` file).
+We could further divide the tests by models, if needed we could create one files for each model inside the contact folder (for example having `/models/contacts/tests/contact.yml`, `/models/contacts/tests/person.yml`, `/models/contacts/tests/place.yml`, etc.)

 ## Test execution
 ## Test failure and debugging